GaslightGod/Discord_IRC/README.md

 3. The bot will now be active, monitoring the specified Discord channel.

 ## Issues
-If you need any help open an issue and let me know what is happening and I'll get back in a timely manner.
+If you need any help, open an issue and let me know what is happening.
+I'll get back in a timely manner.